robertfoss/memcpy.io/content/2017-03-28-drm_hwcomposer.md

 [![Alt text](images/2017-03-28_android_graphics_stack.png "Android Graphics Stack")](images/2017-03-28_android_graphics_stack.png)

-The above graphic depicts the traditional Android graphics stack is built ontop of the proprietary drivers of a GPU vendor, that expose the HWC API which SurfaceFlinger uses to talk to the hardware.
+The above graphic depicts the traditional Android graphics stack.

 This is where drm_hwcomposer comes into play.
 Since the mainline kernel graphics stack doesn't offer the HWC API, drm_hwcomposer is introduced to interface with the mainline